ductung2101/WebDB/Discussion.md

   * The form has to look better, and be validated, etc.
   * The correlation numbers have to be meaningful.
 Ideally we can also select which candidates we include and which not.
   * Go back to the ideas for plots and all those things that we had and start implementing them, one by one.

+27.02.2020
+  To-do list before the final presentation:
+  * Fix all the numbers, display them with only 2 digits.
+Too many digits now.
+  * Sort out the database according to the plan, and rewrite parts of data.py to use it in an efficient manner.
+Make sure to keep the same column names, so that no other changes are required downstream for the plots!
+  * Make plots nicer, with maybe color schemes, hover text, titles, labels, etc.
+  * We have a default value for the "state" field in the form.
+Set decent default values for "Candidates" and "Outlets".
+My suggestion: hardcode a list of important candidates, for outlets just use all of them (but populate the form field nevertheless).
+  * Right now, in the table, we can see the average percentages across the entire period.
+Add the growth rate as well, i.e. last_value - first_value of the series.
+Color it green or red, depending on whether it is positive or negative.
+It is interesting to see whether candidates are going up or down in polls and media coverage.
+  * There is a raw version of the text for now, but we might want it improved.
+  * Figure out the per-candidate or per-station page.
+Up to Michal to decide how.
+  * (Optional) Do the about us page.